Super Mario Advance 4: Super Mario Bros. 3

 Gloves were also added to the Hammer Suit sliding graphic.

 These bonus tiles still aren't used.
-While there were three bonus games added to Super Mario Advance 4, they aren't the ones removed from the original game.
+While there were three bonus games added to Super Mario Advance 4, none of them are the ones removed from the original game.

 |Super Mario Bros.
 3||Super Mario All-Stars/Super Mario Advance 4|